Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Setting geospace climate

 \subsection{Geospace climate at earlier terrestrial ages}

-Now let us look at the far larger range of solar activity as that evolved over the 4.6\,Gyr history of Venus, Earth and Mars.
-[H-III:14.4] ``In earlier times, the solar EUV was more intense and, consequently, the thermosphere was much hotter, leading to the dominance of significantly different processes.
-[In particular, we look at] an early period when atomic hydrogen was in a blow-off phase as well as periods when high escape\indexit{geospace climate!variation over geological time scales} rates for the fastest particles in the energy distribution ('Jeans escape')\indexit{Jeans escape process} of\indexit{atmospheric escape!Jeans loss} heavier species like H$_2$, He, C, N, O existed [(compare Ch.~\ref{ch:evolvingplanetary}).
+Now let us look at the \indexit{climate!young Earth}far larger range of solar activity as that \indexit{Earth!geospace climate!younger Earth}evolved over the 4.6\,Gyr history of Venus, Earth and Mars. \ors[III:14.4] ``In earlier times, the solar EUV was more intense and, consequently, the thermosphere was much hotter, leading to the dominance of significantly different processes.
+[In particular, we look at] an early period when atomic hydrogen was in a blow-off phase as well as periods when high escape\indexit{geospace climate!variation over geological time scales} rates for the fastest particles in the energy distribution ('Jeans escape')\indexit{Jeans escape process} of\indexit{atmosphere!escape!Jeans loss} heavier species like H$_2$, He, C, N, O existed [(compare Ch.~\ref{ch:evolvingplanetary}).
 S]tudies also show that IR-radiating molecules like CO$_2$, NO, OH, etc., control the exospheric temperature that, in turn, controls the Jeans escape rates for the neutral constituents.
 Hence, the results depend not only on a knowledge of solar EUV but also on the contribution of molecules such as CO$_2$ and H$_2$O in the earlier terrestrial atmosphere [that can be addressed, for example, with] a diffusive-gravitational equilibrium and thermal balance model to study heating of the earlier thermosphere.

 In an initial simulation, this model was used to evaluate the terrestrial exospheric temperature over the past 4.6\,Gyr.
 Significant assumptions were made that the present-day composition as well as that of the lower atmosphere up to 90\,km were the same then as they are today.
 The increased solar flux values at earlier ages [were estimated as] summarized in [Fig.~\ref{fig:estvarragne}].